 By the end of the 19th century the use of cannabis was noted in Mexico.
 It could be found growing in the wild and was commonly cultivated by peasants who mostly smoked it in pipes, but also ate or made infusions of it with sugar cane, milk, and chiles.
 It was extensively used by curandero, witchdoctors who were repositories of “the old knowledge.”
 Within a decade, cannabis cigarettes became common, the contents of which were called “marijuana.”

 After this pretty impressive trip through the pre-modern and modern worlds, cannabis finally came to the United States at the beginning of the 20th century.
-It arrived in the southwest United States from Mexico, with immigrants fleeing that country during the Mexican Revolution of 1910-1911.
+It arrived in the southwest United States from Mexico when people fled that country during the Mexican Revolution of 1910-1920.

 The revolution that overthrew General Porfiro Diaz in 1910 increased the Mexican migration rate and, inevitably, the use of marijuana in the US.

 At that time, Mexico was in a state of upheaval.
 The dictatorship of General Porfiro Diaz was unpopular and dissent was widespread.
 This period’s effect on the economy was devastating, and a large number of rank and file Mexicans migrated north over the Rio Grande into Texas and, to a lesser extent, New Mexico.
 Once there, many settled in shanty-towns and amongst the poorer quarters of towns, finding work as unskilled laborers.